datarichard/for-better-or-worse/README.md

 #### Examine the predicted trajectory versus mean (95%CI) observed trajectory

 ```
-plot(m3)
+plot(m3, which="fit", var.time="time", marg=FALSE, shades = TRUE)
 ```

 ![](results/figures/plot_ghmh_lefnw_3groups.png)<!-- -->

-Three classes were identified for which some predicted values fall outside the 95%CI expected range of the observed mean values.
-Overall the model predictions do not capture the observed trajectories with sufficient precision.
+Three classes were identified with distinct trajectories, however some predicted values fell outside the 95%CI expected range of the observed mean values.
+Overall the model predictions did not capture the observed trajectories with sufficient precision.

-Given the domination by a single class (`class2`), indistinct classification of individuals (probs. < 0.7), and imprecise trajectory fit, the results do not support clear heterogeneity in response to bankruptcy.
+Given the domination by a single class (`class2`), ambiguous classification of individuals between the other two smallest classes, and imprecise trajectory fit, the results do not support clear heterogeneity in response to bankruptcy.